Aliases for PSMC6 Gene

 GeneCards Summary for PSMC6 Gene

 PSMC6 (Proteasome 26S Subunit, ATPase 6) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include hydrolase activity and protein binding, bridging.
+Diseases associated with PSMC6 include Cystic Fibrosis and Pheochromocytoma.
+Among its related pathways are Metabolism of proteins and RET signaling.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and protein binding, bridging.
+An important paralog of this gene is PSMC5.